IanLynnEE/pathological-voice-classification/README.md

 ### Random Forest Classifiers

-Considering the imbalanced issue in the given dataset, the Balanced Random Forest classifiers, provided by `imbalanced-learn`, were used.
+Considering the imbalanced issue in the given dataset, **Balanced Random Forest classifiers** were used from the `imbalanced-learn` package.

-The problem of overfitting by using only clinical features and underfitting by using only audio features cannot be solved by simply adopting the Balanced Random Forest classifiers.
-Late fusion was introduced in the hope to reduce the problem.
+The problem of overfitting by using only clinical features and underfitting by using only audio features cannot be solved by simply adopting the Balanced Random Forest classifiers. **Late fusion** was introduced in the hope to reduce the problem.
 The results of the validation set were better than early fusion.
 The architecture of training and testing late fusion RFs can find in `train_rf.py`.

 ### Voting